zmarkoni/zm-starter/README.md

     sudo npm install
     gulp

-The first time you run gulp the build may take a little longer as it compiles and builds out the "public/css" and "public/js" folders and files.

 ## Features

-- Browserify: JSX transforms, ES6 modules.
-- Uglify: minification.
+- npm           -> managing packages
+- Gulp          -> automation
+- Browserify    -> load modules
-- BrowserSync.
+- BrowserSync.  -> reload browser on HTML, CSS or JS change
-- Sass / flexbox ready (IE10+), layout for everygreen browsers.
+- Bootstrap     -> Framework
+- Sass          -> CSS preprocessors
+- Google fonts  -> Roboto
+- Html sections are in templates which content is injected via JS in index.html
+- Optimization of HTML, CSS, JS, IMAGES which is copied to dist folder for production
 ## How to use

-Precompiled JS and SCSS files are in the src folder and compile to public.
+Precompiled JS and SCSS files are in the -> src <- folder and compile to public.
 All other files including HTML, image etc. are in public.

-BrowserSync runs from public and serves as the "Dist" folder for client-side apps.
+dist folder is used for production

+## Using JavaScript

+Browserify    -> load modules
+app.js        -> Application entry point where we load all modules like Header, Navigation, templates sandbox       -> contain global functions